All Episodes

 That is a news story.

-Chelsea Clinton and Mark Mesvinsky made themselves visible around New York City over the weekend in what looked like a calculated campaign to knock down Swirling rumors of a troubled marriage.
+Chelsea Clinton and Mark Mesvinsky made themselves visible around New York City over the weekend in what looked like a calculated campaign to knock down swirling rumors of a troubled marriage.

-Have you heard about those rumors, Sterkley?
+Have you heard about those rumors, Snerkely?

-Just a week after the newspaper reported that Mezvinsky left his job at the hedge fund 3G Capital to be a ski bum in Wyoming.
+Just a week after the newspaper reported that Mesvinsky left his job at the hedge fund 3G Capitol to be a ski bum in Wyoming, the banker hurtled back to New York to see and be seen with his wife of six months.

-The more private Clinton is reportedly pursuing a PhD at New York University's Wagner School of Public Service.
+The more private Clinton is reportedly pursuing a Ph.D. at New York University's Wagner School of Public Service.

-I hate to say this, folks, but it appears that it is news when a married couple involving a Clinton or Clintons show up together.
+I guess with the Clintons, I hate to say this, folks, but it appears that it is news when a married couple involving a Clinton or Clintons show up together.

 They're just dancing out there.